wallarm/product-documentation/docs/latest/quickstart.md

 ![!UI to create account](images/playground.png)

-To try the Wallarm API Security capabilities on your traffic, exit Playground and deploy the first Wallarm filtering node following the [instructions for the quickest start](#deploy-the-wallarm-filtering-node).
+To try the Wallarm solution capabilities on your traffic, exit Playground and deploy the first Wallarm filtering node following the [instructions for the quickest start](#deploy-the-wallarm-filtering-node).

 ## Deploy the Wallarm filtering node